brooklynrail/brooklynrail-platform/content/people/asmaa-walton.md

 name: Asmaa Walton
 first_name: Asmaa
 last_name: Walton
-short_bio: is a Detroit native and founder of the Black Art Library, a collection of books she began curating on Black visual arts in early 2020.
+short_bio: A Detroit native and founder of the Black Art Library, a collection of books she began curating on Black visual arts in early 2020.
 The Black Art Library will be a public-facing archive, research library, and collection of art books, children’s books, exhibition catalogues, biographies,